johankraft/DevAlertDemoSTM32L475/README.md

 The elf file copies are given unique names based on the gcc build id, and this is also included with each alert as metadata.
 This enables the Dispatcher tool to automatically locate the right elf file in the "archive", even if the original file has been lost.

-This way, you can view core dumps also from earlier development builds where the elf file is no longer available or has been overwritten.

 To use this solution:

 1. Make sure python is installed and accessable from the command line.